trofima/clean-architecture-playground/README.md

 * Usecases and Entities can be found in [core (order, order-list)](./packages/core/src).
 * Simple inverted dependency examples are in [core/src/dummy-dependencies](./packages/core/src/dummy-dependencies/index.js).
 * More complex presenter example is [here](./packages/react-example/src/order/presenter.js).
+* Since the system is very simple, controllers are quite degenerate and so not extracted, but there is one example [here](./packages/react-example/src/order-list/controller.js).
 * Usecases and entities are written in procedural style.
 On UpdateOrderList usecase example you can see alternative [FP](./packages/core/src/alternatives/update-order-list.fp.js) or [OOP](./packages/core/src/alternatives/update-order-list.oop.js) style.
 Style doesn't really matter.

 <br>